flipcamp/engagingstudents4/essays/pellegrin.md

 ### Hearing Phrase Structure in CPE Music

 There are at least two distinct issues students grapple with when learning to hear phrase structure in CPE music: syncopation and irregular phraseology.
 On the one hand, students may have difficulty processing local-level syncopation in a passage and therefore fail to recognize that the underlying phrase structure is normative (i.e., occurring in powers-of-two units).
 On the other hand, students may be deceived by phraseology that is irregular (i.e., *not* occurring in powers-of-two units), failing to recognize it as such.
-This irregular phraseology may exist at the outset of a piece, or may occur as a normative phrase is subsequently transformed into an expanded, non-normative version.
+This irregular phraseology may exist at the outset of a piece, or may occur as a normative phrase that is subsequently transformed into an expanded, non-normative version.
 One may also encounter syncopation and irregular phraseology occurring simultaneously.
 (For the remainder of this essay I will use the terms “phrase structure” and “phraseology” interchangeably.)

 In order to fully understand phrase structure in CPE music, students must become sensitized to deviations from (hyper)metrical norms by developing an intuitive sense of normativity strong enough to remain accurate amidst the rhythmic fray of syncopation, metric displacement, tempo fluctuation, rubato, and microtiming.
 However, since CPE repertoire often combines regular and irregular phrase structure, is only sometimes syncopated, and is frequently performed with tempo fluctuations and rubato, it can be challenging to find good examples with which to engage students who are struggling to develop this skill.
 By contrast, although many jazz compositions do contain unusual phrase lengths, there is a plentiful supply of jazz compositions, and recordings of them by many different artists, that employ a high degree of regularity with respect to several of these parameters.
 Specifically, many jazz compositions employ powers-of-two phraseology throughout (e.g., standard 32-bar AABA song forms); jazz itself is nearly always syncopated, if only by virtue of the emphasis on beats 2 and 4; mainstream, studio-recorded jazz generally makes less use of true rubato and tempo fluctuation (though in both genres, solo and chamber music may use these devices more); and in mainstream jazz microtiming is usually superimposed over the form (see below), and therefore does not affect the tempo.
 For these reasons, jazz provides an expeditious way of isolating syncopation and normative phrase structure for study.